Easy Rainbow Loom Bracelets with Beads Tutorial

 Stretchy rubber bands, loom boards, colorful beads and hook

-Step 1: This photo gives you an idea of what you will need for this easy beaded rubber band bracelet pattern.
+Step 1: This photo gives you a clear idea of what you will need for this easy beaded rubber band bracelet pattern tutorial.
 Any loom board will do so long as it has 2 pegs.
-Use 2 outer ones on a standard Rainbow loom.
-Then you need some bands and some beads.
+You will use 2 outer pegs on a standard Rainbow loom board.
+Then you will also need a selection of bands and some beads.

 Perler Beads 6,000 Count Bucket-Multi MixHama Beads and Pegboards in Tub (Yellow)

-I'm using the regular size Perler beads as listed in the materials above, you can use Hama or similar, because these work well with the bands and have a wide enough hole or opening for the bands to slip through.
+I'm using the regular size Perler beads as listed in the materials above because we love to do Perler bead crafts too.
+You can use Hama or a similar alternative brand because these work well alongside the loom bands and they have a wide enough hole or opening for the bands to slip through.
+You may already have some appropriate beads in your stash.

-You can also try the larger style Pony Beads (also at amazon.co.uk) which will give a different look with more prominent beading, you might need to put less on with those.
-Whatever beads you use, be aware that the opening or hole needs to be wide enough to push the bands through.
+You can also try out the larger style Pony Beads (also at amazon.co.uk) which will give quite a different look with much more prominent beading on show.
+You might need to put less beads on with this particular style.
+Whatever beads you use, be aware that the opening or hole needs to be wide enough to push the bands through successfully.

-Demonstration of the first placement of the bands
+Demonstration of the first placement of the rainbow loom bands

 Monster Tail Mini Loom BraceletRainbow loom Official Monster Tail

-If you are using the MonsterTail: you need to use the middle 2 pegs - you can see this mini board at the bottom of the photo above.
-The bracelet will form on the outside.
+If you are using the MonsterTail: you need to use the middle 2 pegs on this loom board.
+You can see this mini board at the bottom of the photo above.
+The bracelet will form inside the middle of the loom.

 If you are using a Rainbow or similar loom: you need to use two end or side pegs.
 My photos show this at the top of each picture.
-The bracelet will form through the middle.
+The bracelet will form on the outside of the loom.

-Placement of the second stage of this tutorial
+Placement of the second stage of this rainbow loom bracelet with beads tutorial

 Step 3: Using the same color band (Color A) stretch this one straight over the same two pegs.
 There is no twist here, just place it over from one peg to another.